Planning early-age retirement, funding?

 Gearing investments

 This can be a more tax effective option than contributing to super.
-Borrowing to invest enables you to access deductions for interest paid on the investment loan and also provides more capital to invest.
-Of course, you will have to ensure that the returns on investments made in this way will, in the long term, exceed your interest costs – and be alert to the fact that whilst gearing can magnify the return on investment, it can also magnify the capital losses in a ‘down-turning’ market.
+Borrowing to invest enables you to access deductions for interest paid on the investment loan whilst providing more investment capital.
+You will have to ensure that the returns on investments made in this way will, over time, exceed interest costs.
+Be alert to the fact that whilst gearing can magnify the return on investment, it can also magnify capital losses.
+These can be cruel in a ‘down-turning’ market.
 A Note of Caution: an appropriate investor risk profile should be affirmed before entering into this type of investment strategy.

 Wanting more information about potential strategies to achieve early retirement?